whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/BOOKMRKS-MTHRFCKR/awesome/webdev/awesome-inspire.md

 Designing and building a modern frontend in any web project can be a long and arduous process.
 Here's a collection of links to help you.
 Enjoy!

 ## Concept

-##### These sites are good to get a general idea of possible layouts and style paths to take.
+##### These sites are good to get a general idea of possible layouts and style paths to take

 * [Awwwards](http://www.awwwards.com/) - More awesome sites of various styles.
 * [CodeMyUI](https://codemyui.com/) - List of code snippets for fancy CSS/JS that make an awesome UI.